jupyterlab/jupyterlab/docs/source/extension/extension_points.rst

 Context Menu
 ------------

+JupyterLab has an application-wide context menu available as ``app.contextMenu``.
 The application context menu is shown when the user right-clicks, and is populated with menu items that are most relevant to the thing that the user clicked.

 The context menu system determines which items to show based on